ALL BLOG POSTS →

 Is PCOS considered a chronic condition?

 When we look at the CDC’s current definition of “chronic condition,” we see that PCOS could certainly fall under this category.
 In particular, if you have suffered symptoms for over a year, and feel you need ongoing care, or find yourself changing your daily living activities to accommodate your PCOS, then this reproductive condition could be considered chronic.
 However, it’s worth pointing out that – at least on the CDC website – they do not list PCOS (or any other reproductive condition, for that matter) as chronic.
 Instead, the list is short, with 6 diseases total, including heart disease, stroke, diabetes, cancer, obesity, and arthritis.
-(Interestingly, not all cancers can be considered chronic, so there is disagreement within the medical community as to what conditions should show up on a chronic disease list).

 For some women with PCOS, having their condition recognized as chronic may not matter, while for others it may be a validation of the pain and the toll PCOS takes on their daily life.
 Unfortunately, there is not a uniform consensus right now whether PCOS should be considered a chronic disease, and that is both on a national level within the US, as well as internationally.
 As an example, the Australian Institute for Health and Welfare places heavy emphasis on mental illness and oral disease as examples of chronic conditions, while the US template primarily focuses on the well-known (and increasingly common) offenders: heart disease and diabetes.
 Still, some literary articles published do list, and consider, PCOS to be a chronic condition that represents “a major health and economic burden.”